-This Act is reprinted as at 1 January 2003.
-The reprint-

-- shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)) - incorporates all necessary consequential amendments, whether of punctuation, numbering or of another kind (Reprints Act 1992 s 5(d)).
+This Act is reprinted as at 4 March 2003.
+The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).

 The reprint includes a reference to the law by which each amendment was made-see list of legislation and list of annotations in endnotes.
+Also see list of legislation for any uncommenced amendments.